winitzki/scall/tutorial/programming_dhall.md

 let C = ∀(r : Type) → ({ x : Text, y : Boolean } → r) → r
 ```

-The general properties of the Church encoding always enforce that `C` is a fixed point of the type equation `C = F C`.
+The general properties of the Church encoding always enforce that `C` is a fixpoint of the type equation `C = F C`.
 This remains true even when `F` does not depend on its type parameter.
 So, now we have `F C = { x : Text, y : Boolean }` independently of `C`.
 The type equation `C = F C` is non-recursive and simply says that `C = { x : Text, y : Boolean }`.